 Country Emergency Info

 With any potential insurance claim, it’s best to be in touch with the policy holder early and often.
-Allianz’ TravelSmart makes it really simple to contact them: a central Contact button will offer phone connections for either your location in the U.S. or elsewhere internationally, and it includes an email button, too.
+Allianz's TravelSmart makes it really simple to contact them: the central Contact button will offer phone connections for either your location in the U.S. or elsewhere internationally, and it includes an email button, too.
 We like to announce our issues before filing any claim, and preferably before taking any action.

 Medical Translator and Flight Status

 Though I may or may not use these services in app, it's good to know that medicine and first aid terms are available in 18 languages.
 TravelSmart Translator has a nice large display, especially handy when traveling in countries using other than the Latin alphabet, like Greece.
 Just show your phone with the translated word to the doctor or pharmacist.
 (I got lucky in Japan when I was escorted through the ER process by the hospital’s chief administrator who was called in because he spoke English!)

 The flight status option has been recently updated.
 Enter your flight details, and the app will track your flight status up to one year in advance.
 Here's a handy place to get information on your terminal and boarding gate, as well as changes in flight status.
 We generally use our airline app and/or Trip-It Pro to track flights, along with all other travel arrangements.

 International Travel Information